DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 `d = (c === 32'd5)`, a simulator will assign `d = 1'b0` when any bits of `c` are unknown.
-A synthesised circuit does not have the concept of "unknown" values, so use of the case (in)equality operators will cause a mismatch between simulation and synthesis.
+A synthesised circuit does not have the concept of "unknown" values, so use of the case (in)equality operators will cause a simulation/synthesis mismatch.

 As suggested by the names "logical equality" and "case equality", the same semantics are applied to conditional if-else statements and case statements